alphagov/search-api/README.md

 2. Via the RabbitMQ consumer worker, which responds to notifications from the [Publishing API](https://github.com/alphagov/publishing-api).

-In future the documents API will be deprecated and rummager will consume only from the publishing API.
+*Note: Once whitehall documents are using the new indexing process, the documents API will be deprecated and rummager will consume only from the publishing API.*

-There is also a separate [API for retrieving documents](doc/content-api.md) from the search index by their links.

 Rummager search results are weighted by [popularity](doc/popularity.md).
 We rebuild the index nightly to incorporate the latest analytics.

-## Nomenclature
+### Nomenclature

 - **Link**: Either the base path for a content item, or an external link.
 - **Document**: An elasticsearch document, something we can search for.